Storage and Handling of Hazardous Materials

 The new, preferred procedure for collecting broken glass is to use 5 gallon containers that can be sealed.
 The custodial staff will then dispose of the containers with the regular trash.
 Used buckets will note be returned.
 Do not empty the contents of the bucket into the regular trash can or dumpster.

-- Either purchase 5 gallon buckets from Chemistry Stores at 5 dollars per bucket, providing an account index to pick them up.
+- Either purchase 5 gallon buckets from University Chemical Stores at 5 dollars per bucket, providing an account index to pick them up.

 - Repurpose buckets from food service, dissection specimens, or other sources.
 They must have a lid that will seal them.